asraf172/NiosII-C-ASM-MMIO/README.md

 The algorithm calculates the squared distance between two coordinates $(x_1,y_1)$ and $(x_2,y_2)$, and recursively determines how many segments of length $L=1$ fit within that distance.

 ## Hardware-Software Interface (MMIO)
-A core focus of this project is driving external hardware peripherals—specifically, a 7-Segment display—using **Memory-Mapped I/O (MMIO)**.
+A core focus of this project is driving external hardware peripherals-specifically, a 7-Segment display—using **Memory-Mapped I/O (MMIO)**.

 Since the 7-segment display is an I/O peripheral and not standard memory, it is mapped to a specific hardware address (`0x10000020`).
 Writing to this address directly alters the hardware state.
 However, standard memory operations can be cached by the CPU, which would prevent real-time hardware updates.